-- 1. Press the PROC key to display the Procedures Page. - 2.
-Turn the large right knob to highlight "Select Approach?" and press ENT.

-A window will appear listing the available procedures.
-Turn the large right knob to highlight the desired procedure and press ENT.

-4. A second window will appear listing the available transitions.
-Turn the large right knob to highlight the desired transition waypoint and press ENT.
-(The approach
+- 1. Press the PROC key to display the procedures page. - 2.
+Turn the large right knob to highlight "Select Approach?" and press the ENT key. - A window will appear listing the available procedures.
+Turn the large right knob to highlight the desired procedure and press the ENT key. - A second window will appear listing the available transitions.
+Turn the large right knob to highlight the desired transition waypoint and press the

-"Vectors" option assumes you will receive vectors to the final course segment of the approach and will provide navigation guidance relative to the final approach course).
+ENT key.
+The approach "Vectors" option assumes you will receive vectors to the final course segment of the approach and will provide navigation guidance relative to the final approach course.

-5. Turn the large right knob to highlight "Load?" or "Activate?" and press ENT. ("Load?" will add the procedure to the flight plan without immediately using it for navigation guidance.
-This allows you to continue navigating the original flight plan, but keeps the procedure available on the Active Flight receiver and external CDI (or HSI) for primary navigation.
-To confirm this reminder, highlight "Yes?" and press ENT.

-Plan Page for quick activation when needed.
-"Activate?" overrides the "en route" portion of the active flight plan, proceeding directly to the "approach" portion).
+5. Turn the large right knob to highlight "Load?" or "Activate?" and press the ENT key.
+"Load?" will add the procedure to the flight plan without immediately using it for navigation guidance.
+This allows you to continue navigating the original flight plan, but keeps the procedure available on the active flight plan page for quick activation when needed.
+"Activate?" overrides the "en route" portion of the active flight plan, proceeding directly to the "approach" portion.

-For non-GPS approved approaches, a reminder window will appear indicating that GPS guidance on such approaches is strictly for monitoring only-use the VLOC
+5. For non-GPS approved approaches, a reminder

+window will appear indicating that GPS guidance on such approaches is strictly for monitoring only-use the VLOC receiver and external CDI